redhat-apac-stp/rosa-with-ldap/README.md

 # ROSA with LDAP

 The target LDAP directory for this example is based on AWS Simple AD without TLS.
-It was configured with a directory DNS name of corp.example.com (corresponding NetBIOS name is corp) along with a private hosted zone in Route 53 (example.com) and an A record (corp.example.com) that is mapped to two directory DNS addresses that Simple AD generates in the ROSA private subnets.
+It was configured with a directory DNS name of corp.example.com along with a private hosted zone in Route 53 (example.com) and an A record (corp.example.com) that is mapped to two directory DNS addresses that Simple AD adds to two ROSA VPC subnets.

 Use OCM to configure the LDAP Identity Provider integration for ROSA.
 The generated configuration is stored in the openshift-authentication namespace as an OAuth object shown below.
-Note the preferredUsername setting (changed from uid to sAMAccountName) as well as the bindDN (prefixed with the NetBIOS name).
+Note the preferredUsername setting (changed default from uid to sAMAccountName) as well as the bindDN (prefixed the domain administrator with the NetBIOS name of the domain) in order for user logins to succeed.

 	apiVersion: v1
 	items: